lgick/eslint-plugin-no-consecutive-caps/README.md

 const range = document.createRange(); // OK
 ```

-The plugin only checks identifiers that you declare and control: variables, functions, classes, and their parameters.
+The plugin only checks identifiers that you declare and control: variables, functions, classes, **their properties (`this.someProp`)**, and parameters.

 ## 💿 Installation